Office for National Statistics

-The strong existing relationships the ONS has with government departments and successful established service are important in helping to establish ADR UK as a trusted partner for administrative data research.
+ONS's strong existing relationships with government departments and successful established service are important in helping to establish ADR UK as a trusted partner for administrative data research.

 To support the ADR UK partnership, the ONS has committed to expanding and improving its established Secure Research Service – the organisation’s facility for providing secure access to de-identified public sector data for research – and significantly increasing the range of administrative data available.
 ONS will focus on increased data reuse to deliver efficiencies to government departments (who only need to provide data once), and maximise the use of this data by identifying shared priorities and objectives with government departments.

-The ONS is funded directly by the Economic & Social Research Council with a dedicated portion of the total investment in ADR UK.
+ONS is funded directly by the Economic & Social Research Council (ESRC) with a dedicated portion of the total investment in ADR UK, initially from July 2018 to March 2022.
 To find out more about how ADR UK is funded, see About Us.
+Further details of the grant awarded to ONS can be seen on UK Research & Innovation (UKRI)’s Gateway to Research platform.

 -